maaretp/ExploratoryTestingBook/manuscript/0000_Exploratory_Testing_Foundations.md

    * Test it with focus on domain knowledge and documentation, aim to being systematic in coverage of spec
    * Test it with focus on functionality - both code and UI
    * Test it with focus on data - what should work, what should not, and how those could surprise us
+   * Test it with focus on what it runs on, the environment
    * Test it with mindmap as documentation
    * Test it with traditional test cases within test automation tooling, without automating
    * Test it with running automation you create to do testing for you

-The same application and seven rounds.
+The same application and eight rounds.
 You can put these in any order and your experience with the testing of the application will be different.
 Only the first impression is something that expires by its nature.

 The others expire if you cannot maintain focus and interest, and start believing you have already found everything relevant or come to conclusion that the application isn't worth this much effort.